Rules & Regulations

 - Any permitted event or activity in the public forum area with expected or anticipated number of attendees of 1,000 or more shall be required to provide crowd separation barriers through the city public works department.
 The person(s) or entity engaging in the activity shall pay all costs associated with the placement and removal of the barriers.

-- The Trustees of Trust Funds may deem other reasonable time, place and manner regulations as necessary.
+- The City may deem other reasonable time, place and manner regulations as necessary.

 The remaining areas of Prescott Park are designated as being not a public forum, and therefore those areas are not available to be used for expressive purposes.